 When Should You Upgrade to HubSpot Professional?

-The jump from Starter ($15/seat) to Professional ($90/seat) is significant.
+The jump from Starter to Professional ($90/seat plus a required $1,500 one-time onboarding fee) is significant.
 It’s appropriate when marketing automation becomes a core investment — not when you just want basic CRM features.
-Professional adds email sequences, lead scoring, A/B testing, custom reporting dashboards, and deeper automation integration.
+Professional adds email sequences, lead scoring, A/B testing, custom reporting dashboards, Agent Hub (HubSpot’s AI agents for prospecting, support, and data work), and deeper automation integration.

 What Are HubSpot’s Biggest Weaknesses?